Dyson to sue former chief executive

 Electrical firm Dyson is suing former chief executive Max Conze for allegedly leaking company secrets and using company resources for his own benefit.

-Max Conze stepped down in October and was thanked by the British firm's founder, Sir James Dyson.
+Max Conze stepped down in October and was praised by the British firm's founder, Sir James Dyson.

-Mr Conze was appointed to the role in 2011 after a stint running Dyson's US business.
+Max Conze took the role in 2012 after a stint running Dyson's US business.

 His period as chief executive coincided with a huge increase in sales of Dyson's products.
-Profits at the vacuum cleaner and air purifier maker rose 41% last year to £631m.
+Profits at the vacuum cleaner and air purifier maker rose 41% last year to £631 million.

 The breaches are said to include: "Disclosing confidential product information to third parties, breaching Dyson's confidentiality rules.